 In the austerity of post-World War II England, jobs were few, and opportunities for women to earn a wage were even fewer.
-So, on her dining room table, Stephanie Shirley founded the kind of company she’d like to work for – one that posed challenging, rewarding tasks, built around flexible work rules that made it possible to have a real life.
+So, on her dining room table, Stephanie founded the kind of company she’d like to work for – one that posed challenging, rewarding tasks, built around flexible work rules that made it possible to have a real life.

-Shirley retired in 1993, but she hasn’t stopped pushing for progress in the fields she loves.
-For instance, she works tirelessly to push forward research into autism spectrum disorders, as well as to study and improve the IT industry and the role of the internet in society.
+Her late son Giles was autistic and she became an early member of the National Autistic Society.
+She has instigated and funded research in this field, and works tirelessly to push forward research into autism spectrum disorders, as well as to study and improve the IT industry and the role of the internet in society.

 Stephanie was appointed Officer of the Order of the British Empire (OBE) in 1980; Dame Commander of the Order of the British Empire (DBE) in 2000 and Member of the Order of the Companions of Honour (CH) in the 2017.

 Among many honours, Stephanie gained the Freedom of the City of London in 1987; the Mountbatten Medal in 1999 and the Beacon Fellowship Prize for her contribution to countering autism and for her pioneering work in harnessing information technology for the public good in 2003.

 In 2014, the Science Council named her as one of the Top 100 Practising Scientists in the UK, and in 2018 she became the first woman to win the lifetime achievement award of the Chartered Management Institute ‘for her stellar contribution to British engineering and technology’.

 In 2013, appearing on the BBC, Stephanie discussed why she had given away more than £67 million of her personal wealth to different projects.
 She said:

 ”I do it because of my personal history; I need to justify the fact that my life was saved.“